-The Federation’s Governing Body, of which I am the Chair, is responsible for both Pinvin First and St. Nicholas Middle School.
+The Federation’s Governing Body is responsible for both Pinvin First and St. Nicholas Middle School.

 We are often asked questions such as: What precisely is your role?
 How do you go about things?
 What authority do you actually have and to whom are you answerable?
 What have you been doing and how does it affect our children's education?

 The following pages are intended to answer these kind of questions.
 I hope you find them informative and helpful.